kubewarden/docs/docs/tasksDir/mutating-policies.md

 ---
 sidebar_label: "Mutating Policies"
-title: ""
+title: "Mutating policies"
 ---

-# Mutating policies

-A mutating policy will rebuild the requests with definied values that are conformant with the policy definition.
-If you want allow the behavior of mutating requests, you need to set the `ClusterAdmissionPolicy.mutating` filed to `true`.
+A mutating policy will rebuild the requests with defined values that comply with the policy definition.
+If you want to allow the behavior of mutating requests, set the `ClusterAdmissionPolicy.mutating` field to `true`.

 However, if you set the `ClusterAdmissionPolicy.mutating` field to `false`, the mutated requests will be rejected.
 For example, create the following `ClusterAdmissionPolicy` with the `mutating` field set to `true`:

 ```bash
 # Command